ppnauman/Hex/README.md

 # Hex
 Game of Hex java application (in Finnish).
+One of the first programs that I wrote on a Java programming course.